 Observation Length: Requested observing time is limited to between 1 ks minimum and 40 ks maximum per observation (i.e., a single visit to the target).
 Because Swift has no continuous viewing zones, all observations longer than 2 ks are likely to be broken into several visits by the Swift science planners.

-GRB ToOs: Cycle 11 has the opportunity to propose for GRB ToOs that are detected with instruments other than Swift (e.g., MAXI, Fermi, IPN).
+GRB ToOs: GIs can propose for GRB ToOs that are detected with instruments other than Swift (e.g., MAXI, Fermi, IPN).

 Theory Proposals: Theory proposals are not restricted to GRB investigations and will be considered provided that they address the degree to which the investigations directly advance Swift science goals.

-Changes to Swift Operations: Cycle 11 allows proposals that request changes or additions to current Swift strategies or to perform innovative Swift analysis (GRBs, and non-GRBs).
-Proposals that request changes to Swift on-board capabilities or operational procedures may require special scrutiny during the review process and may require approval by the Swift Configuration Control Board before implementation.
+Changes to Swift Operations: Cycle 12 allows proposals that request changes or additions to current Swift strategies or to perform innovative Swift analysis (GRBs, and non-GRBs).
+Proposals that request changes to Swift on-board capabilities or operational procedures may require special scrutiny during the review process and may require approval by the Swift team before implementation.
 Investigators who consider such proposals need to consult with the Swift team prior to proposal submission.

 Fill-In Proposals: No funding will be provided for proposals in the "Fill-in" category, therefore no Phase-2 budget proposal is requested.
 There is no limit on the number of fill-in targets a proposer can submit.
 UVOT grism observations are not part of the Fill-in program, and can not be requested through proposals in this category.

-Page Limit for Proposals: Proposals for correlative GRBs observations that intend to bring new or enhanced ground-based IR capabilities online have a page limit of 6 pages + 1 page for the budget narrative.
+Page Limit for Proposals: "Key Projects" and proposals for correlative GRBs observations that intend to bring new or enhanced ground-based IR capabilities online have a page limit of 6 pages + 1 page for the budget narrative.
 Proposals in all other proposal categories have a 4 page limit + 1 page for the budget narrative.
 No supporting materials (e.g., CV, current and pending support, etc.) are permitted.

 UVOT Filter Justification: UVOT observations are specified by an observing mode, which divides the requested observing time appropriately among a group of filters.
 In an effort to conserve UVOT filter wheel rotations, proposers who wish UVOT observations taken in filters other than "filter of the day" (either the U, UVW1, UVM2, or UVW2 filter that is chosen by the science planners on each particular day) need to provide a strong justification for the choice of the filters.
 If no strong justification is provided, all observations will be performed in "filter of the day" mode.
 A list of the available UVOT modes can be found here.